Proto-Celtic language: Future formations

 One major formation of the future in Celtic, the s-future, is possibly a descendant of the Proto-Indo-European (h₁)se-desiderative, with i-reduplication in multiple verbs.
-The Old Irish a- and s-future also come from here.
-According to the philologist Calvin Watkins, the Old Irish s-future may derive from a type of Proto-Indo-European desiderative formation in which the initial consonant was reduplicated with an intervening i-vowel followed by a sigmatic suffix with the accent placed on the thematic vowel.
+The Old Irish a- and s-future may derive from this same Proto-Indo-European paradigm.
+According to the philologist Calvin Watkins, certain Old Irish s-future forms may have emerged from a type of Proto-Indo-European desiderative class in which the initial consonant was reduplicated with an intervening i-vowel followed by a sigmatic suffix with the accent placed on the thematic vowel.
 For instance, Watkins reconstructs a pre-form gʷʰigʷʰr̥- (from the root *gʷʰer-) as the ancestor of the Old Irish future form géra.
 The linguists Eugen Hill and Jay Jasanoff compare this formation to the reduplicated desiderative of Indo-Iranian (e.g. Sanskrit bíbhitsati) and reconstruct an originally thematic paradigm.
 Hill, in particular, cites the Old Irish term rigid, for which he reconstructs a Proto-Celtic form ri-rix-sū, itself perhaps—according to Hill—from pre-Proto-Celtic *ri-riǵ-sō.
 The linguist Frederick Kortlandt further proposes that the reduplicated future of Old Irish may parallel several reduplicated forms in Italic, such as Oscan fifikus.
-However, the Kortlandt alternatively suggests that the s-future and s-subjunctive ultimately derive from the Proto-Indo-European sigmatic aorist and reflect an athematic paradigm.
+However, Kortlandt alternatively suggests that the s-future and s-subjunctive ultimately derive from the Proto-Indo-European sigmatic aorist and reflect an athematic paradigm.
 Kortlandt argues that this older athematic inflection was then replaced by secondary thematic endings.
 Thus, Kortlandt derives Old Irish future forms such as fessa from wiweksom and geiss from gʷedses.
 Moreover, Kortlandt notes the existence of a full-grade Old Irish future form gignethar and a zero-grade form géna, which may parallel Sanskrit and jíghāṃsati respectively.
 According to Kortlandt, the recessive accent of both forms and the full-grade of the former indicate an originally athematic inflection.
 Jasanoff argues that whereas the Old Irish reduplicated future derives from a thematic source, the unreduplicated s-future is etymologically connected to the Sabellic athematic future (e.g. Oscan fust), both of which—according to Jasanoff—hold athematic origins.
 Another future formation, attested only in Gaulish, is the -sye-desiderative.